 Canada has a long track record of welcoming overseas investors.
 It has consistently offered low business taxes and efficient set-up.
-The country ranks fifth in the world in Forbes’ Best Countries for Business table.
+The country ranks sixth in the world in Forbes’ Best Countries for Business table.

 Canada spans ice-bound islands and dynamic cities.
 It mingles British, French and US influences – with a constant cultural mix of new arrivals.
 The country has embraced its diversity to become a formidable player on the world stage.